wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 1.8.1 =
+* Fixed: Fixed a javascript error regression that emerged in the 1.8.0 release.

 = 1.8.0 =
 * Fixed: Theme compatibility greatly improved.
 Some themes break inline javascript, so I removed inline javascript function definitions, and localized them for Wordpress.